Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

-where we consider $\GLn(A)$ as a topological group via the induced topology on $A \in \Afd_k$.
+where $\GLn(A)$ is endowed with the $p$-adic topology induced by the one on the $k$-affinoid algebra $A$.
 We will prove that $\LocSysfr(G)$ is representable by a $k$-analytic space, i.e.

 The proof of representability is established first when $G$ is a free profinite group.
-This is the main result of the section.
-The case where $G$ is a more general topologically finitely generated profinite group follows directly from the case of topologially free profinite groups.
+This is the main result of \S 2.2.
+The case where $G$ is merely a topologically finitely generated profinite group follows by the previous result, see \cref{pr:Hom_G}.

-Our main motivation to study $\LocSysfr(G)$ follows from the fact that it forms a smooth atlas of the moduli of continuous representations of $G$, which we shall designate the latter by $\LocSys(G)$.
-One can show that $\LocSys(G)$ is equivalent to the ''stack-quotient'' of $\LocSysfr(G)$ by its natural action of the $k$-analytic general linear group $\anGLn$ under conjugation.
+We will further show in \cref{thm:Theorem_1}, that $\LocSysfr(G)$ defines a smooth atlas for the moduli of continuous representations of $G$, $\LocSys(G)$.
+Consequently, it follows that $\LocSys(G)$ is representable by a geometric stack with respect to the \emph{$k$-analytic geometric context}.
+See \cref{geometric_stack_definition} for the definition of the latter term.

-Furthermore, the representability of $\LocSysfr(G)$ entails the representability of $\LocSys(G)$ as a geometric stack with respect to the $k$-analytic context.
-We shall prove this latter assertion in \S 2.3 and review the main basic notions concerning $k$-analytic stacks.